sayefdeen/reading-notes201/classes/class-11.md

 2. **Organize** : Group the keywords into separate lists for the different sections or categories of your website.

 3. **Research** : There are several tools that let you enter your keywords and then they will suggest additional keywords you might like to consider, such as:

    - [Word Tracker](www.wordtracker.com).
    - [Keyword Discovery](www.keyworddiscovery.com).

+4. **Compare** : It is very unlikely that your site will appear at the top of the search results for every keyword.
+This is especially true for topics where there is a lot of competition, Some of the keyword research sites can tell you how many people have searched for a specific keyword to help you know how much competition those terms have.

+5. **Refine** : If there is a phrase that is very relevant but you find there is a lot of competition, you should still use it.
+To improve the chances of your site being found you can look at whether there are other words that could be incorporated into a phrase

+6. **Map** : Pick 3-5 keywords or phrases that map to each page of your website and use these as the keywords for each page.

+### Analytics : Learning About your visitors.

+As soon as people start coming to your site, you can start analyzing how they found it, what they were looking at and at what point they are leaving.
+One of the best tools for doing this is a free service offered by Google called **Google Analytics**.

+The Google Analytics service relies on you signing up for an account at: [Google Analytics](https://analytics.google.com/analytics/web/provision/#/provision) The site will give you a piece of tracking code which you need to put on every page of your site.

+A tracking code is provided
+by Google Analytics for each website you are tracking.
+It should appear just before the closing `</head>` tag.
+The code does not alter the appearance of your web pages.

+### Analytics : how many People are coming to your site?

+1. **Visits** : This is the number of times people have come to your site.
+If someone is inactive on your site for 30 minutes and then looks at another page on your site, it will be counted as a new visit.

+2. **Unique Visits** : This is the total number of people who have visited your site over the specified period.
+The number of unique visits will be lower than the number of visits if people have been returning to your site more than once in the defined period.

+3. **Page Views** : The total number of pages all visitors have viewed on your site.

+4. **Pages per Visit** : The average number of pages each visitors has looked at on your site per visit.

+5. **Average Time On Site** : The average amount of time each user has spent on the site per visit.

+6. **Date Selector** : Using the date selector in the top right hand corner of the site, you can change the period of time the reports display.
+When you log in, this is usually set to the last month, but you can change it to report on a specific time period.

+7. **Export** : The export link just above the title that says "visitors overview" allows you to export the statistics on this page for other applications such as Excel.